jxnl/blog/docs/index.md

 # :boom: whats up?

 I am a machine learning engineer, angel investor, and startup advisor.
-I am the creator of [Instructor](https://github.com/jxnl/instructor), [Flight](./writing/posts/recsys-frameworks.md), and an ML and data science educator, and working writing projects as part of [applied-llms.org](https://applied-llms.org/)
+I am the creator of [Instructor](https://github.com/jxnl/instructor), an ML and data science educator.
+If you're looking for an interesting job check out my [job board](https://jobs.applied-llms.org/)

 ## Get in touch